AI Search Readiness vs Traditional SEO: What Our Data Shows

 In traditional search, Google returns ten ranked results.
 Being ranked #7 still earns some traffic - though even in traditional search, more than half of searches now end without a click.

-What my data adds: Being technically well-optimized does not get you into those 3–5 slots.
-Domain Authority gives you a marginal edge (r=0.129), but the primary gate is whether your content matches the query topic.
+What our data adds: Being technically well-optimized does not get you into those 3-5 slots.
+Domain Authority gives you a marginal edge (r=0.129), but the primary gate is whether your content matches the query topic at a semantic level.
 Structure and authority are secondary at best.

 Signal Comparison: What Each Paradigm Optimizes

-I still think this comparison is useful — not because these signals predict citations, but because they represent fundamentally different optimization philosophies.
-The third column adds what my study found about actual citation impact.
+This comparison is still useful - not because every signal below predicts citations, but because the two paradigms represent fundamentally different optimization philosophies.
+The third column adds what our study found about actual citation impact.

 | Signal | Traditional SEO | AI Search Theory | What Data Shows |